Tips for Virtual Parties

 Virtual backgrounds - if guests don't use some of the decorations printouts and ideas supplied by Maple Mystery Games, then software such as Zoom enables them to use fun virtual backgrounds.
 Great for setting the scene!

-We also provide a full set of host instructions specially tailored for virtual parties:
+We also provide a full set of host instructions specially tailored for virtual parties; these are clear, detailed and attractively laid out:

 View Sample Host Instructions For Virtual Party